 If you're looking for a countertop surface that can withstand heat, stains, and major scratching, Dekton might just be the one.
 Dekton is a type of quartz, or man-made quartz, which is considered one of the most durable and low-maintenance countertop materials on the market.
-But while conventional quartz products are extremely durable, Dekton may be taking quartz toughness to another level.
+While conventional quartz products are extremely durable, Dekton may be taking quartz toughness to another level.
 In addition to kitchen and bath countertops, Dekton is specified for flooring and exterior applications, including building facades and outdoor kitchens.

 01 of 07